maxbartoszek/spy-mean-reversion-analysis/README.md

 Before treating this as a tradeable signal, I needed to confirm it wasn't just luck.
 I ran a binomial test against a null hypothesis of 50%:

 ```
-n = 231 drop events
+n = 229 drop events
-Up = 136 (58.9%)
+Up = 134 (58.5%)
-p-value = 0.0084
+p=0.0119
-95% CI = [0.522, 0.653]
+95% CI: [0.518, 0.650]
 ```

-The p-value of 0.0084 is well below the standard 0.05 significance threshold commonly used by scientists, meaning there's only a 0.84% chance this result occurred by random chance.
+The p-value of 0.0119 is well below the standard 0.05 significance threshold commonly used by scientists, meaning there's only a 1.19% chance this result occurred by random chance.
 The entire confidence interval sits above 50%, confirming the edge is real even in a conservative case.

 I also controlled for broad market movements by subtracting SPY's return over the same 5-day window from each trade's return, to check whether the signal was simply a result of beta exposure to general market recoveries:

 ```
-Mean raw return: 2.00%
+Mean raw return: 1.99%
 Mean SPY (same window): 0.54%
-Mean excess return: 1.46%
+Mean excess return: 1.45%
 ```

 The excess return surviving SPY adjustment suggests there's genuine alpha beyond just riding broad market bounces.